 Sharon Weinberg, a retired Cosmetics Executive began her career in New York and later moved to San Francisco working for Sephora and Bare Escentuals.
 A graduate of the Charles E. Smith Jewish Day School in Maryland, Sharon is passionate about Jewish education and building Jewish community in the Bay Area.
-She served on the executive committee of Camp Tawonga, Federation committees and numerous volunteer positions at the Brandeis School.
-Sharon lives with her husband and two sons in San Francisco and is a member of Beth Sholom.
+She joined the Jewish Learning Works board in 2016 and was previously chair of the San Francisco Jewish Community Federation Scholarship Committee as well as a member of the Federation Executive Grant Making Committee.
+Prior to that she served on the board and executive committee of Camp Tawonga.
+Over the past nine years, Sharon has held numerous volunteer positions at the Brandeis School.
+Sharon currently lives with her husband and two sons and their new puppy in Burlingame and is a member of PTBE.

 Martha Adler is an independent consultant with over 20 years of corporate finance experience, primarily in the pharmaceutical, biotechnology, and high-technology industries.
 Her areas of expertise include senior management, functional, operational and SEC reporting, corporate governance enhancements, business processes and analysis, project management and systems planning and implementation.
 Prior to opening her consulting firm, she spent 10 years in the real estate and construction industry, including five years as the VP Finance at Carlson Design/Construct Corp. in San Francisco.
 Martha has served on the Religious School Committee and as President of Beth El Women at Temple Beth El, in addition to participating in the Development Committee.
 She has also served as the President of the SF Bay Area Chapter of the Construction Financial Management Association.
 She received her MBA from Golden Gate University and her BA from the University of Oregon.
-She lives in Half Moon Bay, CA with her husband, Michael, and her daughter Hannah, who is scheduled to start at Carnegie Mellon University in the fall.
-Her eldest daughter, Sarah, is a student at NYU.
+She lives in Half Moon Bay, CA with her husband, Michael.
+Her daughter, Sarah, is a recent NYU graduate residing in NYC, and her daughter, Hannah, is currently attending Georgetown University.

 Irina Kovriga is passionate about Jewish education.
 She currently serves on the Executive Grant Making Committee and Teen Initiative Advisory Committee of the Jewish Community Federation.
 Irina also serves on the Helen Diller Education Award Committee and was its past chair.
 Her prior work included a term on the board of Kevah, now part of Hamaqom.
 She is interested in organizational sustainability and non-profit finance and is currently taking accounting and nonprofit finance related courses at the Harvard Business School.